Scaruffi.com

 Scaruffi's call to action

-I spend a lot of time on Scaruffi.com, and one day while browsing I stumbled across a dated “Volunteer” page which stated that Scaruffi was looking for someone to do the following...
+One day while browsing I stumbled across a dated “Volunteer” page, where Scaruffi was looking for someone to do the following…

 • “Restyling of the music pages.
 I have zero time to take care of style.
 The main page and the music page have not changed in perhaps ten years.”